News / Record Keeping That Actually Helps Your Breedin...

 Most breeders do data collection.
 They record weights, feeding dates, shed dates, pairing dates.
 Mountains of data.

-But when it's time to make a decision, they still guess.
+But when it is time to make a decision, they still guess.
 The data sits in a spreadsheet nobody looks at.

-The question isn't "what should I record?"
-It's "what decisions do I need to make, and what information would help me make them better?"
+The question is not "what should I record?"
+It is "what decisions do I need to make, and what information would help me make them better?"

 Work backward from decisions to data, not the other way around.

-Here are the real decisions you face as a breeder, and what data actually helps:
+Here are the real decisions you face as a breeder, and what data helps:

 Decision: Which pairings should I repeat next season?